Freshdesk AI automations: A complete 2026 guide

 Expert Verified

 If you’re on a customer support team, you know the feeling.
 The ticket queue is always full, customers need answers now, and your team is stretched thin.
 It’s a constant balancing act.
-That’s why so many teams are looking at AI automation, not as some futuristic novelty, but as a practical tool to keep things from getting out of hand.
+That’s why so many teams are looking at AI automation, not as some futuristic novelty, but as a practical tool to keep things running smoothly.

 This guide is all about the native Freshdesk AI automations.
 We'll get into what its core AI, Freddy, can actually do, how to set it up, and what the pricing looks like.
-But we'll also talk honestly about where it struggles and show you how adding a more advanced AI layer can help you build a support system that’s genuinely helpful and ready to grow with you.
+We'll also talk about how to maximize these capabilities and show you how adding a specialized AI layer can help you build a support system that’s genuinely helpful and ready to grow with you.

 What are Freshdesk AI automations?